rafalp/Misago/dev-docs/plugins/hooks/synchronize-post-likes-hook.md

 #### `queryset: QuerySet | None`

-The queryset used to fetch a post’s likes.
+The queryset used to fetch a post's likes.
 Defaults to `Like.objects` if `None`.

 #### `commit: bool`

 Whether the updated post instance should be saved to the database.

-Defaults to True.
+Defaults to `True`.

 #### `request: HttpRequest | None`